Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I also look at Walmart and Fred Meyer for their clearance racks for opened packages of those mop pads.
 I don't ever care what brand I get.
 If it doesn't fit my mop I still use it.

 I buy 6 pads of scrubby dishcloths at Walmart for less than 3.00.
 One side is terry cloth the other side a light nylon mesh.
 It is the perfect size and not to bulky to poke in the attachment holes.
 If you put the nylon mesh facing the floor it makes the mop easily glide over the floors when you are mopping, easily removes any sticky gunk and won't scracth the surface of the floor.
-I have tried flannel but when it gets wet it is hard to push the mop and I had to keep sticking it back in the holes because it kept getting pulled out.

 I use the blue shop towels.
 They can be found at walmart and come on a roll like paper towels but they are much thicker and sturdier.
 Each towel usually lasts a day or 2, at least.
 I use a big a dark green pot scrubber pad for scuff marks and the "clean mop" for getting greasy floors clean after cooking.
 I just plop the scrubber on top of the scuff and use mop to scrub.
 One scrubber last for months The windex mixture works well.
 No rinsing.